tvandort/botini/README.md

 Finally, it is very important to `yarn start` at just the right temperature to "shape of Italy" the Nonna bot.

-Permissions needed are:
+# Discord Setup

+## These instructions are relevant once you make a discord application.

+### Start from discord.com/developers/applications/<ID_OF_YOUR_APP_HERE>

+### Installation tab:
+- Guild Install should be checked and User Install unchecked (Probably doesn't really matter tbh)
+- Install Link set to None

+### OAuth2 tab:

-bot
+- bot
-Send Messages
+  - Send Messages
-Send Messages in Threads (Not in use but might be) Embed Links
+  - Send Messages in Threads (Not in use but might be)
+  - Embed Links
-Read Message History
+  - Read Message History
-Add Reactions
+  - Add Reactions
-Use Slash Commands (For the future)
+  - Use Slash Commands (For the future)

-You also need to turn on the following in the Bot section of the Discord developers applications:
+### Bot tab:

-Server Members Intent
+- Server Members Intent enabled
-Message Content Intent
+- Message Content Intent enabled